xgfone/ship/README.md

 	// The default is 2KB.
 	BufferSize int

+	// The maximum number of the middlewares, which is 256 by default.
+	MiddlewareMaxNum int

 	// It is the default mapping to map the method into router.
 The default is
 	//
 	//     map[string]string{